TLX-Protocol/protocol/README.md

 - Have a `lock` function that will lock user's tokens indefinitely.
 - Have a `queueUnlock` function that will queue a user's tokens to be unlocked after 2 weeks.
-- While a user's tokens are queued, they will be able to claim any fees that have been distributed to them.
+- Not distribute fees to users who are queued.
-- A function `relock` exists to relock tokens that have been queued.
+- Have a `relock` function to relock tokens that have been queued.
 - Have an `unlock` function that will execute an available unlock.
 - Have a `claim` function that will claim any fees that have been distributed to the user.
 - Expose `balanceOf`, `symbol` and `name` views to use for governance (e.g. "vlTLX")